AkshayReddyGujjula/StudyCanvas-Public/README.md

 - The **Python API** (FastAPI, serverless) is stateless with respect to user documents: each request resends the document scope, selection, and history it needs.
 The server holds no user documents between requests (quota and rate-limit state excepted).
 - The **document pipeline** extracts text/Markdown per page behind the same per-page contract in both production and local paths, so the frontend can split and scope context by page.
 - **Context assembly** builds a bounded prompt from the highlight, the current page scope, the direct parent answer, recent history, and optional visuals (page render, whiteboard screenshot, attachments).
 - **Model tiers** assign cheap, low-risk work (titles, transcription, short summaries) to a lightweight tier and grounded Q&A to the main tier, with automatic fallback on transient model errors.
-There is no per-query "complexity classifier" — this corrects an older description of the project that mentioned one.
+There is no per-query "complexity classifier".
+This corrects an older description of the project that mentioned one.
 - **Streaming** is chunked plain text with in-band markers the client demultiplexes into display text, usage data, and side-nodes (quiz/flashcards/images).
 - **Persistence** is local-first: a real folder on disk where supported, browser storage elsewhere, plus portable ZIP export/import.